 Days Park was extensively restored in 1989 and 1990 as result of the efforts of the neighboring residents through the Days Park Block Club.
 The fountain, surrounded by a wrought iron fence in the same manner as the original, was restored as a centerpiece of the delightful little park.
 Unfortunately thieves masquerading as city workers stole the fountain in 1999; it wasn’t until 1999 that funds were finally made available to again replace it.
 Aside from small changes, Days Park very much remains the way Olmsted had envisioned it.

 Heacock Place is a three-acre park site that forms the beginning of the Cazenovia Park System.
 As the Buffalo park system was expanded by the creation of new parks, additional park approaches were added as well.
 In the south, what have come to be called the South Side parkways were laid out.
 McKinley Parkway (originally called “South Side Parkway”) links South Park and an existing non-Olmsted green space incorporated into the scheme, Heacock Park, to its northeast McKinley Circle (first known as South Parkway Circle) is located at the point where McKinley Parkway leaves Buffalo and enters the City of Lackawana to align with the entrance to South Park.

-These two small adjacent parks are among the oldest public spaces in Buffalo.
+Prospect Park is two small adjacent parks.
+They are among the oldest public spaces in Buffalo.
 Originally a residential square before Niagara Street bisected its center, the eight-acre plot was donated to the city in 1836 by local businessman Hiram Pratt.
-Its high location gave it an unrestricted view of Lake Erie.
-By the time Frederick Law Olmsted arrived in Buffalo, residences built on the edge of the parks blocked the lake view.
-Olmsted lamented this wasted opportunity to expand the two parks to the new Front Park.
+Its high location gave it an unrestricted view of Lake Erie and the refreshing lake breezes were thought to restore good health.